 To provide high quality evidence based clinical research and training for sustainable development.

-To be a center of excellence in evidence based research, training and innovations.
+To be a center of excellence in evidence based clinical research, training and innovations.

 Evidence based Research